rynorris/goBrains/README.md

 No feedback is given, other than that creatures which live longer will have more chances to reproduce.
 Over time, they evolve to be extremely efficient at finding and consuming food.

+##Usage
+Simply run with `goBrains`.

+To use the web view (recommended), run with `goBrains --headless` and then connect at `localhost:9999/tank`.
+Then use Q and W to adjust the speed of the simulation.
+Or Z to toggle the frame limit altogether.
+You can scroll by click&drag, and zoom with the mouse wheel.

 ##Dependencies
-goSDL is used to visulize creatures in their native habitat (your computer).
+goSDL is used to visulize creatures in their native habitat (your computer). code.google.com/p/go.net/websocket is used to stream the data for viewing in a browser.

 ##Additional disclaimers
 In the possibility that the basic creatures become intelligent enough to escape the confines of the simulation the developers would like to congratulate you on your discovery and will retreat to a safe distance.